biell/alti-server/README.md

 be called against the `/prey` command.
 This can be used to override the default behavior of first to join a team is the prey.

+### Tag
+This game type only really works well on ffa maps.
+In this type, it is the expectation of the Alti+ server that, similar to MDG, it is everyone against one player.
+That player is "it".
+The difference is that the one player who is it changes each time they are killed.
+By killing the player who is it, you become it.
+The game continues this way until the timer runs out.
+At the end of the round, players are ranked by how long they were it.
+When a player is it, a counter is running until they die, this counter continues to accumulate throughout the game, with 1st place going to the most elusive (longest running as "it") player.

+The server will periodically (~10 seconds) remind the players who is it.
+If a player has been it for more than 60 seconds, the server will give hints to that player's location on the map.

 ### 1-Life Hit
 This game type, created by Stam, forces players into the same plane (by default Biplane with Heavy Cannon) with only a primary weapon, and